pytorch/TensorRT/docsrc/getting_started/jetpack.rst

 ~~~~~~~~~~~~~~

-Ensure your jetson devleoper kit has been flashed with the latest JetPack 6.1.
+Ensure your jetson developer kit has been flashed with the latest JetPack 6.1.
 You can find more details on how to flash Jetson board via sdk-manager:

     * https://developer.nvidia.com/sdk-manager